 To minimize these threats, organizations need to implement a well-organized patch management process that includes identifying, downloading, testing, and deploying software patches or updates in a timely and efficient manner.

-In this article, we will discuss a detailed overview of the patch management lifecycle that can help safeguard an organization’s IT infrastructure and also know the obstacles faced by patch management software.
+In this article, we will discuss a detailed overview of the patch management lifecycle that can help safeguard an organization’s IT infrastructure and also know the obstacles faced by patch management tool.

 A reliable patch management software should be able to perform multiple crucial tasks actively, such as identifying patches, prioritizing the ones that need to be applied first, testing the patches, deploying them, and finally, verifying that they have been successfully implemented.